Bachelor of Accounting

 |C3||Aspire to uphold professional ethical standards and corporate social responsibilities.|

 Depending on the purpose of each course’s intended learning outcomes, the teaching methodology employed varies.
 They can be classified into a mix of the following teaching activities:

 - Laboratory exercise and coaching

-One‐way communication which mainly employs lectures, tutorials and illustrations is considered to be effective for theories, concepts, and new knowledge related courses.
-Two‐way or interactive communication is used in tutorial discussions.
-In‐class exercise, Q&A discussion and quiz, laboratory exercise and coaching are used to build up logical thought and then analytical work.
-These teaching methods are and will be used throughout the programme structure as the instructors see fit in delivering expected outcomes of the corresponding programme.
+One-way communication which mainly employs lectures, tutorials and illustrations is considered to be effective for theories, concepts, and new knowledge related courses.
+Two-way or interactive communication is used in tutorial discussions.
+In-class Q&A discussion and quiz, laboratory exercise and coaching are used to build up logical thought and then analytical work.
+These teaching methods are and will be used throughout the programme structure as the instructors see fit in delivering expected outcomes of the programme.

 How will you be assessed? 如何評核